 TOP CHINA TRAVEL TIPS

-VPN Service: We recommend Astrill or ExpressVPN for your computer & phone to gain access to blocked sites like Gmail, Youtube, Instagram & Facebook while in China.
+VPN Service: We recommend ExpressVPN for your computer & phone to gain access to blocked sites like Gmail, Youtube, Instagram & Facebook while in China.
 Set up on phone and computer before arriving into China.

 Welcome Guide: Our insider’s guide to planning out which hotel to stay at and where to eat in the city based on your personal travel style.
 We’ve got you covered, no matter your reason for coming or budget.
 Shanghai Download/Beijing Download

 Tour Start & Ending Points: Follow this link for more information.

 Most ATMs accept Visa & Mastercard debit cards, and you’ll find the best rates via this method.

 Be sure to warn your bank you’ll be using your card in China so they do not put a hold on your account.

 Bring some cash as a backup, and always have RMB on hand while traveling in China.